pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources/2_s3_compatible_storage.md

 - **Internal Path**: Additional Path appendended to the bucket name when querying the remote storage.
 - **Custom Endpoint**: If the remote storage is Amazon S3, you can leave this empty.
 Otherwise, provide here the http/https URL to connect to the s3-compatible storage.

+## How to configure Amazon S3 storage and minio

+We provide you 2 examples of connection with S3 storages, you can use them to understand how the datasources interact with S3 connectors.

 ### Connect with Amazon S3 Storage

 To connect your datasource to your S3 bucket you need some sort of credentials which are composes of an **accessKey** and a **secretKey** in your amazon s3 they match as the following,